 Two teenage kids are in hiding this morning after a selfie taken with their Mum (Aka Mummy Buck) has surfaced on social media.

 TO TAG OR NOT TO TAG?

-Mummy Buck, a former 80’s chick has committed the ultimate sin, tagging her kids in a photo without checking it was okay with them.
+Mummy Buck, a former 80’s chick has committed the ultimate sin, tagging her kids in a photo without first checking it was okay.

-A family friend told The Daily Grief: ‘‘the embarrassment of their friends seeing a photo of their mum and her ridiculous pose is too much to bear, worse still they’re both in the photo!
+A family friend told The Daily Grief: ‘‘the embarrassment of their friends seeing a photo taken with their mum and her ridiculous pose is too much to bear, worse still they’re both in the photo!
 It was only ever meant for the family collection.

 Mummy Buck, a former 80’s chick, said she was delighted with the photo.
 She was feeling great about the way she looked in it and wanted to

-show off share this with her friends on FB.
+show off share with her friends on FB.

 She said: ‘I’m absolutely bewildered as to why they’re moaning about it.
 What I mean is, I’m not bewildered they’re moaning because they’re always bloody moaning.
 What I’m bewildered about is………why they are moaning about this photo?

 Let’s be honest, it’s not going to come as a shock to anyone most of their friends know me!
 I doubt they will be like ‘whoa who’s the